turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L03-HowToFindHelp/U00-L03-HowToFindHelp.md

 * Make sure to tag your question appropriately.
 * **Please search for your question before asking it!**
 * ROS Answers is maintained by volunteers and community members, please be considerate!
+* [The ROS 2 doctor CLI app](https://docs.ros.org/en/foxy/Tutorials/Getting-Started-With-Ros2doctor.html) can be used to quickly generate a report about your system.
+We'll cover this function in later classes.

 ## Help Others Help You